For more information on public transportation facts, go to ppta.net

 The savings are based on the cost of commuting by public transportation compared to the cost of owning and driving a vehicle, which includes the August 16 average national gas price of $2.13 per gallon and the national unreserved monthly parking rate numbers.

 APTA releases this monthly Transit Savings Report to examine how an individual in a two-person household can save money by taking public transportation and live with one less car.

-The national average for a monthly unreserved parking space in a downtown business district is $166.26, according to the 2012 Colliers International Parking Rate Study.
+The national average for a monthly unreserved parking space in a downtown business district is $166.26, according to the latest report of the Colliers International Parking Rate Study.

 Over the course of a year, parking costs for a vehicle can amount to an average of $1,995.